-A lesbian couple was brutally slain in Mexico.
+A lesbian couple were brutally slain in Mexico.
 Authorities have ruled out hate crime.

 Arvizo’s concerns are not unfounded.
 Roughly 92 percent of violent crimes, including homicides, go unsolved in Mexico, according to academic studies.

 But authorities said Thursday that this will not be the case this time around.
-The state attorney general’s office said that the investigation is “very far ahead” and that it is following “special protocols” given the sensitivity of the case and to avoid “criminalization” of the victims.
+The state attorney general’s office said that the investigation is “very far ahead” and that it is following “special protocols,” given the sensitivity of the case and to avoid “criminalization” of the victims.

 “But it is not a hate crime,” Fierro, the state attorney general, said.

-Martínez, the spokesman, said: “We understand the voices and concerns of activists and LGBT groups and we are receptive to their demands, but in this case, the initial investigation is leading to something else.”
+Martínez, the spokesman, said: “We understand the voices and concerns of activists and LGBT groups, and we are receptive to their demands, but in this case, the initial investigation is leading to something else.”

 The events appear to be part of a recent wave of homicides in Ciudad Juárez, a city long besieged by drug violence, which peaked in 2010 when gangs engaged in bloody turf wars over smuggling routes to the United States.
 More than 3,000 people were killed that year, making Ciudad Juárez one of the deadliest cities in the world.